-The Rokinon 12mm f/2 NCS CS lens is indeed one of the best examples of a great thing that comes in small package.
+The Rokinon 12mm f/2 NCS CS wide angle lens is indeed one of the best examples of a great thing that comes in a small package.

 It’s downright tiny, and yet it offers many things that a very professional wide-angle lens should: sharpness, durability, and an impressively fast aperture.